openedx/edx-platform/lms/djangoapps/mobile_api/course_dates/docs/0001-optimizing-performance-of-all-course-dates-api.rst

 *   Include additional fields such as `first_component_block_id` and `assignment_title`.
 *   Be populated whenever a course is published, using the `SignalHandler.course_published` signal to iterate over all blocks and create instances of this model.
-*   Be leveraged in the All Course Dates API to fetch instances associated with the user and perform access checks efficiently.
+*   Be leveraged in the All Course Dates API to:

+    *   Fetch instances associated with the user and perform access checks efficiently.
+    *   Implement pagination and sorting, allowing us to retrieve only the necessary subset of data without loading everything at once.
+    *   Overcome limitations of using flat blocks, which do not support proper pagination without prefetching all data beforehand.

 Consequences
 ------------